iyenal/jupyter-iframe-commands-dump/README.md

 import { createBridge, createProxy } from 'jupyter-iframe-commands-host';

 const commandBridge = createBridge({ iframeId: 'jupyterlab' });

+// Wait for the bridge to be ready await commandBridge.ready;

 const kernelStatus = async ({ displayName, isBusy }) => {
   console.log('Received kernel status update from the iframe');